fractalmandala/brhatNew/src/routes/dhiti/keralastory.md

 This gives Hindus unprecedented levels of emotional and psychological independence bordering on self centred individuality, which can prove detrimental in the long run.
 On the other hand, Hindus are simply unable to grasp how close-minded even Westerners are in their outlook, despite the tag of being ‘developed’ or ‘modern’.
 Thus this dichotomy causes problems only for the Hindus; we are unable to forge communities and networks solely on the basis of being Hindus (as do others) and we assume ‘others’ think, feel, and interact in a similar fashion as we do, which is far from true.
 We cannot conceive of the hatred for the ‘other’ that is in-built in Abrahamic theologies, especially in Islam, which sanctions even murder and rape of kafirs/ non-believers.

 A simple but stark difference lies in the ultimate destination and goal of various panthas and matas, think for a moment what the final destination is for a Buddhist, Christian, Hindu, Jew, and a Muslim.
 This exercise in itself will answer a lot of unspoken questions.
 Suffice to say that sex and sexual perversions are a great temptation for people of baser instincts for whom spirituality and elevated levels of consciousness are anathema.
 While a Hindu has theology, epistemology, and ontology to work with, towards liberation, Abrahamic Religions are all about theology and servitude to a male god in heaven.
-Dr. Aravinda Rao’s write up [here ](https://myind.net/Home/viewArticle/the-quintessential-lesson-from-the-kerala-story-cultivate-a-discreet-understanding-of-indic-religions/)is a good primer on essential differences, a starting point for all discussions.
+Dr. Aravinda Rao’s write up [here](https://myind.net/Home/viewArticle/the-quintessential-lesson-from-the-kerala-story-cultivate-a-discreet-understanding-of-indic-religions/)is a good primer on essential differences, a starting point for all discussions.

 We would not have been able to watch the Kerala Story but for this man [Ameet Naik](https://www.youtube.com/watch?v=-A0yjDFK-Cg), who battled hard in the courts to make sure it got a release in the theatres.
 While the Supreme Court has stayed a [ban](https://swarajyamag.com/politics/why-scs-order-revoking-bengals-ban-on-the-kerala-story-was-an-exercise-in-futility) on the film's screening in West Bengal, there continues to be shadow banning of it both in Tamil Nadu and in Mamata Banerjee’s domain.
 And this film which was finally released in the U.K. had to face violent disruptions of its screening by [Islamists](https://twitter.com/salonivxrse/status/1659861508246106113) who were also involved in the recent Leicester riots and mob violence against Hindus there.